bcaldwell/docker-images/manning-to-readwise/README.md

 - **Properly groups all highlights under one book** (solves the CSV import issue)
 - Support for batch processing with rate limiting
 - Real-time feedback on API responses
+- Option to merge sequential highlights with the same ID into consolidated items

 ## Installation